 News Roundup Information Overload Hour.

-And uh, what is he's describing here?
+And what is he describing here?

-Eight new people, former current employees of Twitter involved in what is known as shadow banning or blocking opposing views.
+Eight new people, former current employees of Twitter, involved in what is known as shadow banning or blocking opposing views.

 Listen to this undercover tape.

-And it's at your discretion.
+And then it's at your discretion.

 Let it go.

-Flagged as harmful, offensive, or in violation of Twitter policy.
+Narai's job at Twitter was to review content flagged as harmful, offensive, or in violation of Twitter policy.

 And ban it if it was.